Injury Attorneys for Cerebral Palsy Cases: Proudly and Compassionately Serving Stamford, Danbury, Bridgeport and all of Connecticut

 - Delayed C-Section: A delayed C-Section can result in a predicament where a lack of oxygen reaches the baby’s brain.

-- Failure to monitor heart rate of fetus and mother during labor and delivery: Doctors and medical staff monitor heart rates for a number of reasons, one of which is to prevent a lack of oxygen to the fetal brain.
+- Failure to monitor the heart rate of fetus and mother during labor and delivery: Doctors and medical staff monitor heart rates for a number of reasons, one of which is to prevent a lack of oxygen to the fetal brain.

 - Failure to maintain a clear airway: Some situations dictate that a newborn’s airway be cleared through intubation or other measures.
 Failure to do so may result in a sufficient lack of oxygen to the brain, thus causing cerebral palsy.